RakhithJK/libarchive-libarchive-wiki/Home.md

 but you can register your own [[I/O functions|LibarchiveIO]] to read and write archives to tape drives, network sockets, or any other data source.
+Libarchive's internal I/O model is a [[zero copy|ZeroCopy]] design that minimizes copying of data for optimal performance with very large archives.

 ## How to Start